nicklockwood/layout/README.md

 These properties are not simple numbers, but structs containing several packed values.
 So how can you manipulate these with Layout expressions?

-Well, firstly, almost any property type can be set using a constant or state variable, even if there is no way to define a literal value for it in an expression.
+Firstly, almost any property type can be set using a constant or state variable, even if there is no way to define a literal value for it in an expression.
 So for example, the following code will set the `layer.transform` even though Layout has no way to specify a literal `CATransform3D` struct in an expression:

 ```swift
 loadLayout(